-The application has been accompanied by a Great Crested Newt Survey and Extended Phase I Habitat Survey.

-The application has accompanied by an Ecology and Biodiversity report which has been considered by the County Ecologist who has no objections to the scheme, which is currently in arable use and of low wildlife value.
+The application has been accompanied by a Great Crested Newt Survey and Extended Phase I Habitat Survey which have been considered by the County Ecologist who has no objections to the scheme.
 The County Ecologist is satisfied that the layout protects boundary features and adjacent habitat of ecological value through buffer zones and biodiversity enhancements.
-The Ecologist recommends that the landscape management plan and layout plan are conditioned to ensure the development is carried out in accordance with the submitted details, and that if implementation is not undertaken within two years an updated survey in respect of badgers is undertaken.
+A condition relating to a badger survey is recommended on the basis that badgers use the site and whilst they have no setts there at present they may excavate in the future.
+It is also recommended that a landscape management plan and layout plan are conditioned to ensure the development is carried out in accordance with the submitted details.